-As far as the admission to a degree programme is concerned, you will be treated just like any other international student applicant.
-You need to have a higher education entrance qualification and a sufficient level of German.
+As far as the admission to a degree programme is concerned, you are treated just like any other international student applicant: You need to have a higher education entrance qualification and a sufficient level of German.

-In order to attest your higher education entrance qualification, your certificates from your country of origin have to be recognized first.
-For this, you need to apply for a preliminary review documentation (so called “Vorprüfdokumentation” - VPD) as well as the calculation of your average grade at Uni Assist.
-For People who have been recognized as refugees in Germany the VPD is free of cost.
-(For more information on how to apply for cost exemption see here.)
+In order to attest your higher education entrance qualification, your certificates from your country of origin have to be recognized.
+Therefor you need to apply for a preliminary review documentation (so-called “Vorprüfungsdokumentation” = VPD) at uni-assist.
+For refugees the VPD is free of charge (applying for cost exemption) until winter semester 2019/20.
+We have put together the most important information on how to request your VPD.

 onSet is an online language test, which is free for refugees.
 The test allows you to find out about your current proficiency in English or German.
 This may help you to find a matching language course and gives you a proof of your proficiency.